omriariav/screenshots-housekeeping/README.md

 ## Contributing

 This tool was developed as a productivity enhancement for macOS users with cluttered screenshot collections.
 Contributions for additional features, LLM providers, or platform support are welcome.

+## Contact
+Feel free to reach out by openning an issue or by sending me an email: omri dot ariav at gmail dot com

 ## License